mainakch/mainakch.github.io/index.markdown

 Interests
 ---------

-My primary interests are in the theory, practice and art of desiging wireless systems doing communications, sensing and prediction.
-From baseband processing all the way to the application-layer.
+My primary interests are in the theory, practice and art of wireless systems around communications, sensing and prediction.
+I am interested in all layers of the protocol stack, from baseband processing to the application-layer.

 In addition, I have worked on various problems in convex optimization, computer networking, timing channels, time synchronization and indoor positioning.
 I am also interested in precision medicine, digital health and entrepreneurship.